pskpartha/norway-airports/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.2.

+## To Run this project
-### clone this app from github then navigate to project folder and run
+### clone this app from GitHub then navigate to the project folder and run

 `npm install`